 Getting a record expunged, however, can be quite complicated, and it is important that you get help from an experienced criminal defense attorney.
 The attorneys from our firm can help you get your record sealed or expunged in certain cases.

 At Hirsch Law Group, we understand how difficult life can be with a drug conviction and the unique challenges that individuals face.
 What may have been a one-time mistake that you regret can now have a serious impact on your life.
 You may be facing difficulties getting work, attending school, getting a loan from a bank, seeing your children, and much more.

 The criminal justice system has a unique way of punishing individuals for drug crimes and not providing remedies to allow them to change their lives.
 Trying to move on and create a new life for yourself can be extremely difficult, particularly when you are battling the system alone.
 By hiring a criminal defense lawyer, you can help ensure that your legal rights are protected and that you have a better chance to move on with your life.

-At our law firm, we prioritize the strong attorney-client relationship that we have built up and we always put our client’s best interests at the forefront.
-We want to help you move on with your life and put the drug conviction behind you.
-Our lawyers have significant experience battling drug charges and we have unique experience having worked as former prosecutors.
-We have seen how the system works against those accused of drug crimes, which is why we changed to the other side to help defendants get justice.
+At our law firm, we prioritize the strong attorney-client relationship that we have built up, and we always put our client’s best interests at the forefront.
+We want to help you move on with your life and put the drug crime conviction behind you.
+Our lawyers have significant experience battling drug dealing charges, and we have a unique experience of handling legal consequences, having worked as former prosecutors.
+We have seen how the system works against those accused of drug crimes or drug-related felony offenses, which is why we changed to the other side to help defendants get justice.